 Since moving to Troy Gardens Cohousing Community last November (2013), many people have asked me what is cohousing and what does it actually look like.
 I’ve spent some time trying to process my own experience of living here and to communicate why cohousing is an important option.

-On the anniversary of the World Trade Center — and attempted Pentagon — attacks, it is worth remembering and having a moment of silence for the “first 9/11” that occurred in Chile on 9/11/73, when the democratically elected President, Salvador Allende, was overthrown in a U.S.-sponsored coup d’état.
-Augusto Pinochet became the leader of a brutal […]
+Remember the “first 9/11” that occurred in Chile on 9/11/73, when the democratically elected President, Salvador Allende, was overthrown in a U.S.-sponsored coup d’état.

 Lots of cool information and videos relating wealth, income, and their distribution to health and well-being.